 Fresh ginger - Just a bit for flavor, although if you want to add more, do so!
 If you are using the juice that's added liquid so replace the same amount of the milk in the recipe.

-Flour - I used all purpose gluten free flour (red bag by Bob's Red Mill) but regular all purpose is also fine.
+Flour - I used all purpose gluten free flour (red bag by Bob's Red Mill) but BRM blue GF bakin flour is also fine, and of course if you don't need gluten-free, regular all purpose flour is also fine.

 The remaining ingredients are dairy-free milk (I used almond milk), baking powder, baking soda, and salt.
 The baking powder and baking soda amounts are small enough to make the cookies be airy and rise only a tiny bit.
 These cookies are soft, but cut outs do not spread and keep their shape.